 Look to God for what human beings cannot give.

 It’s natural for humans to look to other humans who they can see and hear to get their needs met.
 But no human being can fully meet your need for validation, healing, respect, love, support, etc. No human can make you feel good enough, beautiful enough, wanted enough.
 Defining yourself by what anyone else, even your spouse, believes about you will always lead to disappointment and emptiness.
 No human being can give you a sense of purpose, convince you that you have what it takes, or keep their promise that you will never be alone.
 That’s too heavy a weight for any human to carry.

 We so easily try to fill a God-shaped hole in our soul with anything else – addiction, accomplishment, busyness, things, or a person.
 Learn to sit long enough in God’s presence for Him to speak to your heart.
 When He tells you to do something, do it.
 When He says something to you, believe it.
 Invest in your relationship with God to the point that He becomes your Enough.

-Become comfortable with unmet needs.
+Get “comfortable” with unmet needs.

 Ever since Adam and Eve left the Garden of Eden no human being has ever had all their needs met.
 It’s not because God doesn’t want us to have our needs met; it’s because we’re in a war zone until the enemy is destroyed in the end.
 Our desires, our longings, our true needs that go unmet, will have an end.
 This world is not intended to be enough.
 Only in eternity, when God makes a new heavens and a new earth, will anything be enough.